Antonio447-cloud/SSL-TLS-cryptographic-protocols-lb-using-nginx/README.md

 ## Outline

-- Create an SSL/TLS digital certificate by implementing HTTPS protocol to the Nginx load balancer for end-to-end encryption between web clients and servers.
+- Implement HTTPS protocol by configuring SSL/TLS end-to-end encryption on our load balancer server.
+The SSL/TLS configuration will provide end-to-end encryption between our website's users and our servers.

 - Register a new DNS name.